 - Physically prevent the switch from being flipped.
 You can buy switch covers for toggle switches, which work perfectly for this case.
 Some of them are simple magnetic solutions which clip onto the light switch’s screws, whilst others can be screwed on over the top (and hence these ones also work well for child proofing):

 There are a range of solutions here from the more complicated (i.e. re-wiring things so you don’t have a switch anymore) to the simple (i.e. put a quick cover over the switch).
+There’s not really a ‘right’ and ‘wrong’ approach here; it just comes down to whatever works best for you.

 The other option is to explore smart light switches.
 There are a range of options here, although some are tied to specific types of bulb (e.g. Philips Hue switches will only work with Hue bulbs).
+Some common options for smart switches that work well with smart bulbs are:

 In other words, be sure to investigate your potential smart light switch purchase carefully.
 Just because you have a smart light doesn’t mean you need a smart switch… in some cases, you shouldn’t have both.